High-order numerical integration on self-affine sets: Error estimates

-\end{theorem} \begin{proof} Assume that \( \spPolyQ{N} \), \( N\geq 1 \), are \( \IFS \)-invariant.
-Then \eqref{esti_pversion_Sinvariant} ifollows from \cref{eq:error_cubature_recall}, \cref{prop:weight_tensor} and \cref{prop:error_f}.
-If \( \spPolyQ{N} \) is not \( \IFS \)-invariant, by \cref{thm:exact}, the respective cubature rule integrates the polynomials in \( \spPolyP[N] \) exactly.
-Because \( \mathbb{Q}_{\lfloor N/n \rfloor}\subset \spPolyP[N] \), we can again combine \cref{eq:error_cubature_recall} and \cref{prop:error_f} to get \eqref{esti_pversion_Snoninvariant}. \end{proof} \begin{remark} In the $\IFS$-invariant case, compared to the multivariate integration on product domains based on the tensor-product Gauss cubature (\emph{cf.}~\cite[Thm.~5.3.13]{sauter_schwab}), our cubature error is slightly worse, by a factor \( \log^{2n-1}(N+1) \).\\ Moreover, according to the estimate \eqref{esti_pversion_Snoninvariant}, the non-$\IFS$-invariant case might suffer from a deteriorated convergence rate.
+\begin{remark} In the \( \IFS \)-invariant case, compared to the multivariate integration on product domains based on the tensor-product Gauss quadrature (\emph{cf.}~\cite[Thm.~5.3.13]{sauter_schwab}), our cubature error is slightly worse, by a factor \( \log^{2n-1}(N+1) \).
+Moreover, according to the estimate \cref{esti_pversion_Snoninvariant}, the non-\( \IFS \)-invariant case might suffer from a deteriorated convergence rate.
 We think that this estimate is non-optimal, due to the technique of proof based on \( \spPolyQ{N} \) spaces.
-We believe that one could recover, under stronger assumptions on $f$ than the ones in \cref{def:pw_analytic}, the same convergence rate as for the $\IFS$-invariant case by adapting the approach of \cite{trefethen_17} to \( \spPolyP[N] \) spaces.
+We believe that one could recover, under stronger assumptions on \( f \) than the ones in \cref{def:pw_analytic}, the same convergence rate as for the \( \IFS \)-invariant case by adapting the approach of~\cite{trefethen_17} to \( \spPolyP[N] \) spaces.
 This approach uses a more elaborate theory of analytic functions of several variables, which is out of scope of this paper.
 See also the numerical results of \cref{sec:h_conv}. \end{remark}